bnums/strangersthings/README.md

 # strangerthings

-This is my strangersthings app as part of practicing React with Fullstack Academy
+A cragislist lite app developed using React